 No Google Apps

-If you are addicted to Google apps like YouTube, GMail, Maps or Chrome, then you are better off than using a Windows phone.
-None of the Google apps are available on Windows Store.
+If you are addicted to Google apps like YouTube, Gmail, Maps or Chrome, then you are better off than using a Windows phone.
+None of the Google apps is available on Windows Store.
 I don’t know if it’s market rivalry or just a strategic thing, but the end-user is definitely losing.
 You have no alternative but to use web site version of these apps, which is not a very pleasant experience either if you are using Internet Explorer browser.

-The most bizarre of all is the poor support for one of it’s own popular app – Skype.
-In Lumia, I was not able to move my own video frame around, a thing which is piece of cake in Android.
-Sometimes, I don’t see my typed messages being sent, whereas I am able to see other person’s response on that.
+The most bizarre of all is the poor support for one of its own popular app – Skype.
+In Lumia, I was not able to move my own video frame around, a thing which is a piece of cake in Android.
+Sometimes, I don’t see my typed messages being sent, whereas I am able to see another person’s response on that.
 I can not navigate to contact profile by clicking on the name, again a very easy affair in Android.
-I am not sure how can you promote other people to write apps on your platform if your own apps have such a poor support on it. duh!
+I am not sure how can you promote other people to write apps on your platform if your own apps have such poor support on it. duh!

 This surely tops the list of common issues which are highly irritating.
 In Android, you can very easily download a pdf as an attachment and save it locally.
 As simple as it looks, this operation is nearly impossible to do in Windows phone.
-Surely you can download the attachment and open it, but you won’t be able to save it to device memory.
+Surely you can download the attachment and open it, but you won’t be able to save it to the device memory.
 You won’t be able to forward it again either to anyone.
 The only other option is to save it to SkyDrive and then share it as a link.
 What an elegant way to share your content to the world!

 Lousy predictive keyboard